-A: In fall 2012, the University of California Regents approved $71.4 million in interim financing for the UCSB Library project.
-A state bond sale is that took place in spring 2013 will fund the project.
+A: Financing for the UCSB Library Addition and Renovation Project was received through a revenue state bond initiative for approximately $76 million.
 Fundraising from private individuals, foundations and friends of the Library is underway for resources, technology, collections, endowment support, and digitization beyond the scope of the building.
 No student tuition or fees are being used to fund the UCSB Library project.

 Q: When will construction start and how long will the project take?

-A: Construction will begin in June 2013 and will be completed in January 2016.
+A: Construction activities began in August 2013 and the project is expected to be completed in January 2016.

 Q: Will I be able to access the building once construction begins?

 A: Yes, the Library will remain open throughout construction.
-However, the 2-story building, along with its east entrance, will close for renovation beginning in June 2013 and will remain closed for the duration of the project.
+However, the two-story building, along with its east entrance, is closed for renovation and will remain closed for the duration of the project.

 Q: Will I be able to access books and journals while construction is going on?